thecmdrunner/lightdm-glorious-webkit2/README.md

   sudo systemd enable --now lightdm
   ```

-See [Archwiki Guide](https://wiki.archlinux.org/index.php/LightDM) for more info.
+See [Archwiki Guide](https://wiki.archlinux.org/index.php/LightDM) if you need more info.

 2. Install the theme